Triggerfish Animation Studios: Television animated series

 On April 16, 2019, it was announced that Netflix had given a series order for the animated superhero series Mama K's Team 4.
 The series is expected to be produced by the studio in collaboration with CAKE.
 Malenga Mulendema will be credited as an executive producer and writer of the series.

-In February 2021, it was announced that eOne had greenlit the animated superhero series Kiya & the Kimoja Heroes, about a seven-year-old African girl whose passions in life are dancing and martial arts.
+In February 2021, it was announced that eOne (now known as Lionsgate Canada) had green-lit the animated superhero series Kiya & the Kimoja Heroes, about a seven-year-old African girl whose passions in life are dancing and martial arts with a superhero twist targeted towards a younger audience.
 The original idea for Kiya & the Kimoja Heroes was created by Kelly Dillon and Marc Dey, then developed for television by Robert Vargas.
 Kiya & the Kimoja Heroes launched in March 2023 across linear and streaming platforms including Disney Jr., Disney + globally, and France Télévisions.

-In June 2021, it was announced that Disney+ had greenlit Triggerfish's animated anthology series Kizazi Moto: Generation Fire.
+In June 2021, it was announced that Disney+ had green-lit Triggerfish's animated anthology series Kizazi Moto: Generation Fire.
 Inspired by the continent's diverse histories and cultures, the 10-part anthology brings together a slate of rising animation talents from six African nations to produce action-packed sci-fi and fantasy stories that will present bold visions of advanced technology, aliens, spirits and monsters imagined from uniquely African perspectives.

-Oscar-winning director Peter Ramsey (Spider-Man: Into the Spider-Verse) is as executive producer, with Tendayi Nyeke and Anthony Silverston.
+Oscar-winning co-director Peter Ramsey (known for his work on Spider-Man: Into the Spider-Verse) is as executive producer who worked on Kizazi Moto Generation Fire with Tendayi Nyeke and Anthony Silverston.
 Triggerfish is the lead studio for the anthology, working in collaboration with animation studios across the continent and globally.
 The development process was curated and produced by the team at Triggerfish, including Tendayi Nyeke, Anthony Silverston, and Kevin Kriedemann, who proposed the initial idea for the anthology.

 The final 10 films are from Ahmed Teilab (Egypt), Simangaliso “Panda” Sibaya and Malcolm Wope (South Africa), Terence Maluleke and Isaac Mogajane (South Africa), Ng’endo Mukii (Kenya), Shofela Coker (Nigeria), Nthato Mokgata and Terence Neale (South Africa), Pious Nyenyewa and Tafadzwa Hove (Zimbabwe), Tshepo Moche (South Africa), Raymond Malinga (Uganda) and Lesego Vorster (South Africa).

 Each film is 10-15 minutes long, and together comprises a feature-length anthology of original animation that will be released as a Disney Plus Original across the globe.
 The series will release on July 5, 2023.

-Story Lab
+Triggerfish Story Lab

 In mid-2015, Triggerfish announced the Triggerfish Story Lab, a program that aimed to develop African writers and directors.
 The initiative had the support of the Walt Disney Company.
 Mama K's Team 4, the first Netflix Original animation series from Africa, was one of the projects unearthed by the Triggerfish Story Lab.
-A second TV series from the Triggerfish Story Lab, Kiya! (previously Ninja Princess), was announced in February 2021 to have been picked up by Disney+.
+A second TV series from the Triggerfish Story Lab, Kiya! (previously Ninja Princess).
+It was announced in February 2021 to have been picked up by Disney+.